Behavior offset: Segment users over two distinct time periods

 Common use cases for behavior offsets include:

-• Identifying users who made at least one purchase during the past week (the current period) who have also made at least two more purchases over the preceding 90 days.
-This can be used as a proxy for customer satisfaction.
+• Identifying users who made at least one purchase during the past week who have also made at least two more purchases over the preceding 90 days.
+This is a good proxy for customer satisfaction.

-• Measuring users who installed the app but did not make a purchase during the 45 days after install.
-This information can help you target re-engagement campaigns with the goal of convincing these new users to convert into paying customers.
+• Measuring users who installed the app but didn't make a purchase during the 45 days after install.
+This information can help you target re-engagement campaigns and convince these new users to convert into paying customers.

 • For media companies, behavior offsets can identify users who purchase a subscription but don’t read an article in the following two weeks.
-This can help identify users who haven’t built a habit of reading content, who you can then target in your churn prevention efforts.
+This can help identify users who haven’t built a habit of reading content and target them in churn prevention efforts.

-• Conversely, identifying users who read one article in a given week and then read two or more articles the following week can help you target engaged readers for subscription offers.
+• Identifying users who read one article in a given week and then read two or more articles the following week can help you target engaged readers for subscription offers.

-Notice that in each of these use cases, there are two cohorts in play, separated from each other by the passage of time: In the second example, they are:
+In each of these use cases, there are two cohorts in play, separated from each other by the passage of time.
+In the second example, they are:

 • Users who installed the app, and

-• Users who did not make a purchase in the subsequent 45 days
+• Users who didn't make a purchase in the subsequent 45 days

 Behavior offsets make it easy to segment the users who appear in both of these cohorts.